NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/azuread-conditional-access.md

 updated: 2023-01-10
 category: 🔐 Access
 pcx_content_type: tutorial
-title: Use Azure AD Conditional Access policies in Cloudflare Access
+title: Use Azure AD Conditional Access policies in Khulnasoft Access
 ---

-# Use Azure AD Conditional Access policies in Cloudflare Access
+# Use Azure AD Conditional Access policies in Khulnasoft Access

 With Azure Active Directory (AD)'s [Conditional Access](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/overview), administrators can enforce policies on applications and users directly in Azure AD.
 Conditional Access has a set of checks that are specialized to Windows and are often preferred by organizations with Windows power users.